12 Realities That Are Reducing Innovation In Schools

 In K-12 formal learning environments there are countless factors that hinder innovation.
 Over the next few days we’re going to look at twelve factors that are hindering innovation in schools (we’ll release three per day, counting down backwards from 12).
 Some of them are conceptual, some practical, and all are obviously subjective.

-Let’s identify some of the barriers that exist.
+One factor consistently pointed to is money–and that’s definitely a factor.
+But even with an unlimited budget, public education as it is doesn’t seem designed for innovation.
+So let’s identify some of the barriers that exist.
 Some of them you may expect, but some may surprise you.

 12. Busy Parents